-Far off from the hustle and bustle of cities, a trek to Triund offers you an escape into the_majestic Himalayas.
-Situated a few kilometres from Dharamshala, it is a place perfect for trekking with amazing trails offering scenic views of the entire Kangra_valley.
+Triund is an easy trek in Himachal Pradesh that offers you an escape into the majestic Himalayas.
+Situated a few kilometres from Dharamshala at an altitude of 2828 m, it is a place perfect for trekking with amazing trails offering scenic views of the entire Kangra Valley.
 A trek to Triund is short and simple.
-It can be done from either McLeodganj or_Dharamkot, which is 2km ahead of McLeodganj.
-The first half of the trek is a_gradually inclined walk with the last 2km from Snowline Caf_ which involves a vertical climb all the way till Triund.
+It can be done from either McLeodganj or Dharamkot, which is 2 km ahead of McLeodganj.
+The first half of the trek is a gradually inclined walk with the last 2 km from Snowline Cafe which involves a vertical climb all the way till Triund.
 The evening sky from Triund is a sight in itself and is a good excuse for camping here at night.

 Approx trekking distance (Both sides) : 26 kms